Cavetown: 2016–2018: 16/04/16 and Lemon Boy

 In 2016, Skinner released his second studio album, 16/04/16.
 The album includes a mix of "warm, melodic bedroom pop" and "lo-fi indie rock".
 The album was dedicated to his childhood friend, Jack Graham, who died of leukaemia on the album's titular date.
 60% of the album's proceeds were donated to Cancer Research UK.

-In 2018, he released his third album, Lemon Boy.
+In January 2018, he released his third album, Lemon Boy.
+In June later that year, he released the EP, Dear.

 2019–2021: Animal Kingdom, Sleepyhead and Man's Best Friend

 Cavetown performing "Boys Will Be Bugs".